 In this interval, the Kc value ranged from 0.6 to 1.78.
-In this phase, also called vegetative development, the crop develops in height, stem diameter, root, and leaf area.
-As a result of this growth, the crop demands a greater water supply, driven by transpiration.
+In this phase, also called vegetative development, the crop develops in height, stem diameter, root and leaf area.
+As a result of this growth, the crop demands greater water supply, driven by transpiration.
 Castiglioni et al (1997) report that the initial growth of the sunflower is slow, however, between 25 and 30 days it becomes accelerated, intensifying the absorption of water and nutrients, with 7 to 10 days before flowering being the most critical period.
-In the vegetative development of cv BRS 323, it was observed that L has a linear relationship with Kc (Figure 3).
+In the vegetative development of cv.
+BRS 323, it was observed that the L has a linear relationship with the Kc (Figure 3).

-The L in this period varied between 0.07 and 1.69 m2m-2, indicating that the plant was still developing leaf cover before the differentiation period (flowering).
+The L in this period varied between 0.07 and 1.69 m2 m-2, indicating that the plant is still developing leaf cover, preceding the period of differentiation (flowering).
 Sunflower is a crop that develops a low number of leaves, but a high leaf area, which gives this crop high transpiration and photosynthetic rates.
-It should be noted that the linear relationship obtained in Figure 3 occurs, primarily, with high levels of water in the soil (field capacity).
+It should be noted that the linear relationship obtained in figure 3 occurs, primarily, with adequate levels of water in the soil (field capacity).

-Figure 3 - Relationship between the cultivation coefficient (Kc) and the leaf area index (L) of sunflower in the period from 11 to 37 days after planting.
+Figure 3 - Relationship between the cultivation coefficient and the leaf area index of sunflower in the period from 11 to 37 days after planting.